DIVA adopts NAGVA Rules

 6.3 Playing With Less Than 6 Players

 6.3.1 Teams must have at least four (4) players present at the start of each game.
-The four players may consist of four roster players, or three roster players and at least one substitute.
-(A maximum of two (2) substitutes may be used by a team at any one time.)
+A maximum of two (2) substitutes may be used by a team at any one time.
 Game time is five minutes after the match is scheduled to begin (7:35 for a 7:30 match).
 If the required four players are not present the team will be forced to forfeit the first game.
 The team will then have ten (10) additional minutes (until 7:45 for a 7:30 match) before they must forfeit the second game of the match.

 6.3.2 DIVA allows teams to compete in league play with less than six players on the court.
 The players that are present are assigned a position on the lineup sheet for the team and the empty position or positions are labeled as “Hole”.
 The players and the hole(s) rotate as normal with each change of serve.
 When a “hole” rotates into the serving position a point is scored for the opposing team and the serve returns to the opposing team’s next server.
 During play a team playing with a hole may replace the hole by substituting in a late arriving roster player or a registered Substitute player.